Yogesh-0712/HTML-1/README.md

 <h5> Heading 5</h5>
 <h6> Heading 6 </h6>

 <p> Create a basic HTML document with html,head and body tags. <br> Write an HTML document that displays a heading using h1 with your name.
-Add six headings in a web page, each showing "Heading 1" to "Heading 6"</p>
+Add six headings in a web page, each showing <b>"Heading 1" to "Heading 6"</b></p>